A Simple Convergence Proof of Adam and Adagrad: Main results

 Looking at Theorems~\ref{theo:adagrad_momentum} and \ref{theo:adam_momentum}, we see that increasing $\beta_1$ always deteriorates the bounds.
 Taking $\beta_1 = 0$ in those theorems gives us almost exactly the bound without heavy-ball momentum from Theorems~\ref{theo:adagrad} and \ref{theo:adam}, up to a factor 3 in the terms of the form $d R^2$.

 As discussed in Section~\ref{sec:relw}, previous bounds for Adagrad in the non-convex setting deteriorates as $O((1 - \beta_1)^{-3})$ \citep{adagrad_proof_vector}, while bounds for Adam deteriorates as $O((1 - \beta_1)^{-5})$ \citep{zou2019sufficient}.
-Instead, our unified proof for Adam and Adagrad achieves a dependency of $O((1 - \beta_1)^{-1})$, a significant improvement.
+Our unified proof for Adam and Adagrad achieves a dependency of $O((1 - \beta_1)^{-1})$, a significant improvement.
 We refer the reader to the Appendix, Section~\ref{app:sec:analysis}, for a detailed analysis.
-Note that our proof technique can also be applied to SGD and achieve a dependency of $O((1 - \beta_1)^{-1})$, compared to $O((1 - \beta_1)^{-2})$ for the best existing result~\cite{yang2016unified}.
-We provide a complete proof in the Appendix, Section~\ref{app:sec:sgd}.

 While our dependency still contradicts the benefits of using momentum observed in practice, see Section~\ref{sec:experiments}, our tighter analysis is a step in the right direction.